 It is also important to highlight the optimal conditions and configuration for future HailPixel surveys.
 We recommend avoiding inhomogeneous background surfaces if possible, with cut or grazed turf grasses being most ideal.
 A uniform and contrasting background will likely permit the use of less complex hail detection and sizing techniques.
-Large survey areas (> 1000 m) are only necessary when very sparse giant (> 100 mm) hailstones are present.
+Large survey areas $(> 1000 \text{ m}^2)$ are only necessary when very sparse giant (> 100 mm) hailstones are present.
 Assuming a normally distributed sample mean, a sample size of 2088 hailstones is required to represent the population mean (from 15,983 hailstones) within a 2% confidence level at the 95% significance level.
-This sample size equates to a sample area of 40.1 m for the 26 November survey; however, an area of at least ~250 m is recommended to adequately resolve the tails of the distribution.
+This sample size equates to a sample area of 40.1 m2 for the 26 November survey; however, an area of at least $\sim 250 \text{ m}^2$ is recommended to adequately resolve the tails of the distribution.
+The HailPixel technique is not suitable for measuring some hail size distributions.
 For the DJI Phantom 4 Pro V2 aircraft flown at a 10 m altitude, the authors recommend a minimum hail diameter of 20 mm (major axis length) and less than 30% total ground coverage.
 The minimum size limit is particularly critical when separating multiple stones in contact.
 Higher resolution imagery would allow for small (< 20 mm) hailstones to be measured, but the increased susceptibility to motion blur would likely require the aircraft to remain stationary during image capture.
-Further, 10 m winds

-- exceeding a moderate breeze (> 8 ms) would increase the likelihood of motion blur.
-To quantify the measurement uncertainty from the HailPixel technique, we recommend that hail within a 1 m area of the aerial survey is manually measured for three orthogonal axes immediately following aerial capture.
+Further, 10 m winds exceeding a moderate breeze (> 8 ms1) would increase the likelihood of motion blur.
+To quantify the measurement uncertainty from the HailPixel technique, we recommend that hail within a 1 m2 area of the aerial survey is manually measured for three orthogonal axes immediately following aerial capture.
 Finally, minimizing the melting of hailstones is critical.
-Where possible, - 30 avoid aerial surveys of areas where water may flow or accumulate and conduct surveys immediately after hail fall ceases.
+Where possible, avoid aerial surveys of areas where water may flow or accumulate and conduct surveys immediately after hail fall ceases.